coveo/source.coveo.com/_posts/2020-07-30-salesforce-package-development-model-for-isv.md

 You can also add a 'demo' showing how to use them.
 For example in the case of a record page, you could include a flexipage with your components properly setup.

-For backward backward compatibility, you should create a `main` package that specifies all the feature set packages as dependencies.
+For backward compatibility, you should create a `main` package that specifies all the feature set packages as dependencies.
 ![An empty main package]({{ site.baseurl }}/images/2020-07-30-salesforce-package-development-model-for-isv/step4-mainpackage.png)
 > the `.placeholder` file is just there to ensure Git does commit the folder, you must also add it to your `.forceignore` file so that Salesforce CLI ignores it when pushing code.